Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We would like to thank M.~Chekhova, I.~Barakat, and M.~Kalash for insightful discussions.
-We acknowledge financial support of the Deutsche Forschungsgemeinschaft (DFG) via Project SH 1228/3-1 and via the TRR 142/3 (Project No.\@ 231447078, Subproject No.\@ C10) and we thank the PC\textsuperscript{2} (Paderborn Center for Parallel Computing) for providing computation time.
+We acknowledge financial support of the Deutsche Forschungsgemeinschaft (DFG) via Project SH 1228/3-1 and via the TRR 142/3 (Project No.\@ 231447078, Subproject No.\@ C10) and we thank the PC2 (Paderborn Center for Parallel Computing) for providing computation time.
+We acknowledge support for the publication costs by the Open Access Publication Fund of Paderborn University.